Goran Jelisić: Bosnian War

-He styled himself, and has been referred to in the media, as the "Serb Adolf Hitler" and admitted that his "motivation and goal was to kill Muslims".
+Jelisić styled himself, and has been referred to in the media as the "Serb Adolf Hitler" and admitted that his "motivation and goal was to kill Muslims".

 Trial

-On 22 January 1998, Jelisić was apprehended in Serb-dominated Bijeljina by Task Force Razorback—a joint CIA–DOD unit attached to Operation Amber Star.
+On 22 January 1998, Jelisić was apprehended in Serb-dominated Bijeljina by the American Task Force Razorback—a joint CIA–DOD unit attached to Operation Amber Star.
 This was the culmination of a months-long intelligence operation (codenamed Operation Amber Light) led by Lt Col Rick Francona.
 The Navy SEAL team which executed the arrest was led by Ryan Zinke, who would later be elected to the U.S. House of Representatives.
 Jelisić's apartment was surrounded by U.S. forces, and he was taken without incident.
 This capture was the first performed by U.S. forces against a Bosnian war criminal (though U.S. forces had served as backup for Dutch and British forces in the previous year).
 After his capture, Jelisić was transferred to a U.S. base at Tuzla, taken into custody by an FBI Special Agent and flown to The Hague.

 U.S. forces reported that the operation was planned in advance.
 The operation occurred during a week in which human rights groups were pressuring the Clinton administration to use U.S. troops to help detain some of the dozens of war criminals still at large.

 Jelisić faced trial for one count of genocide, sixteen counts of violating the customs of war and fifteen counts of crimes against humanity in relation to his involvement in the inhumane treatment and systematic killing of detainees at the Luka camp, where he was alleged to have, every day, "entered Luka's main hangar, where most detainees were kept, selected detainees for interrogation, beat them and then often shot and killed them".
-A specific instance of this type of allegation is that Jelisić beat an elderly Bosniak man to death with a metal pipe, a shovel, and a wooden stick.
+In one specific instance, it was alleged that Jelisić beat an elderly Bosniak man to death with a metal pipe, a shovel, and a wooden stick.